dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 I'd look to use existing methods to connect to Azure if you already have this in place.
 If you have ExpressRoute, then this is the best approach, but much like with anything, it's the most expensive.
 If you have a VPN Gateway, or a jump box or even Azure Bastion service, then I would recommend using these to your advantage.

-The biggest recommendation I can make here, is to reduce your [surface of attack](https://en.wikipedia.org/wiki/Attack_surface) whilst keeping your networking as straight forward as you can without causing any potential security issues.
+The biggest recommendation I can make here is to reduce your [surface of attack](https://en.wikipedia.org/wiki/Attack_surface) while keeping your networking as straight forward as you can without causing any potential security issues.

 * Where possible, try and use [Internal IP's and networks](https://en.wikipedia.org/wiki/Private_network) over Public IP's, particularly for your SQL configuration.
 * Use a VPN or a Jump/Bastion box.
 Preferably both.